How does double glazing work?

 The frame includes a thermal insert in the mainframe chamber to create smaller chambers and reduce heat loss.
 There’s a spacer bar between each pane of glass which is made from thermally optimised insulating material, which prevents heat escaping round the edge of the sealed unit.

-In the space between the panes is Krypton gas, an inert gas that increases the window’s thermal performance.
-This gas is what has helped create our best window ever with an Energy Index of +32, which simply means it will gain 32 kilowatt hours of energy per square metre per year.
+In the space between the panes is Argon gas, an inert gas that increases the window’s thermal performance.
+This gas has a low conductivity, making it ideal for insulation and helping to reduce energy bills.

 What is secondary glazing?